okekeblessing/blessingokeke101/README.md

 # Hello, I'm Blessing Okeke 👋

-I'm a data analyst, passionate about uncovering insights from data.
+I'm a data platform engineer.
 Here, you'll find a collection of my data analysis projects, as well as a bit about myself.

 ## 👼 About Me